taikedz/dockervisor/README.md

 ### Volumes

-We can use the VOLUMES directives to generate volumes based on image name and path
+Dockervisor uses the `VOLUME` directives from the Dockerfile to generate volumes based on image name and path, unless overridden (see Remapping section).

 Every time a new container is created from a same image, it inherits the same volumes as its predecessor, since the volume name is geenrated deterministically.

-For example, for an image created as `mainjenkins` and exposing a mount location of `/var/jenkins_home`, a volume called `mainjenkins_var_jenkins_home` is created.
-Any container created from the `mainjenkins` image will receive the same named volume.
+For example, for an image created as `mainapache` and exposing a mount location of `/var/www`, a volume called `mainapache_var_www` is created.
+Any container created from the `mainapache` image will receive the same named volume.

 ### Ports

-Ports get mapped out one-to-one by default - for example, if the Dockerfile specifies `EXPOSE 8080`, then a mapping `-p 8080:8080` is added.
+Ports get mapped out one-to-one by default - for example, if the Dockerfile specifies `EXPOSE 8080`, then a mapping `-p 8080:8080` is used.

-## Remaps
+## Remapping

-A remapping overrides file can be specified to override the ports: add a `dcv-$IMAGENAME` to the same directory as the Dockerfile
+A remapping overrides file can be specified to override the ports: add a `dcv-$IMAGENAME` to the same directory as the Dockerfile containing a JSON data file with the appropriate keys.

 Multiple keys can be used (once per key name) in the same overrides file.